 Honour is actually built into the language of our mission and we have teams of dedicated and passionate people who are committed to “Creating spaces and opportunities for people to experience the living God”.

 Identifying these Biblical priorities for individuals and the church is really only the first step on the journey to health.
 Once we understand the importance of these purposes we must create strategies to develop and live them out.
 This is why we make these life commitments central to who we are and how we function.
 They form the backbone of our discipleship strategy here at FAC.

 We believe the pursuit of these critical priorities will result in us having Lives that Honour God – and that without them being developed in our lives, health and the advancement of our mission will be elusive.

 For those who are young or new to faith there’s a natural progression of getting connected, beginning to grow, and discovering Jesus’ call to both serve and share in the context of a worshiping community.
 Once that foundation is laid there will always be new discoveries to be made and pursued as we follow Christ over a lifetime.
 There’s always another step we can take in one or more of these vital life commitments.
 The different ministry areas at FAC are all committed to helping us in our pursuit of developing a Life that Honours God together.
 Three times a year we gather together to focus on what God is drawing us into as we consider NEXT Steps.

 On Sunday, April 15 we’ll have our third NEXT Steps gathering of the year and we encourage everyone to come.
 You’ll hear from Pastor James and other church leaders and have the opportunity to break off into one of our Life Commitment areas to explore your NEXT Step.
-Join us for a great evening – there’s no cost; just click here here to register.
+Join us for a great evening – there’s no cost; just register online to let us know you’re coming.

 We also have a number of our Life Commitment team members available in Meeting Place 2 after each weekend service for NEXT – an opportunity to stop in and have a conversation about what might be a great next step for you.